 Even if this issue was about nothing more than our children being exposed to opposite-sex nudity in our schools, it would be a cause worth fighting for.
 But the true ramifications of the change are even more important and more worthy of our concern.

 What is at issue is not merely the question of which individuals can use what bathrooms but whether individuals have the right to redefine reality in a way that the rest of society is forced to accept.
 At issue is whether there is any fundamental reality that all people must acknowledge or whether reality is itself is malleable and based on personal preferences.

 Those who accept the idea that we can ignore biological sex for the mental construct of “gender identity” are endorsing metaphysical subjectivism, the view that “our own mental activity is the only unquestionable fact of our experience.”
 They are not only disagreeing with those of us who believe reality is created by God, but are attempting to make metaphysical subjectivism the standard that trumps all others in determining norms and ethics.

-An inevitable result of metaphysical subjectivism is the domination of the strong by the weak and vulnerable.
+An inevitable result of metaphysical subjectivism is the domination by the strong of the weak and vulnerable.
 Take, for example, the area of sports.
 The reason most sports activities are segregated by gender is because of the biological reality of sex.
 Men are physically stronger than women because we have, on average, more total muscle mass.
 Men also have greater cardiovascular reserve, greater lung volume per body mass, denser, and stronger bones, tendons, and ligaments.
 These factors give men a natural physical advantage over women in sports that require strength and endurance.